awsdocs/aws-snowball-developer-guide/doc_source/using-fileinterface.md

 Before you can use the file interface, you need to use the Snowball client to start it\.

+**Important**
+It can take an hour or more for the file interface to activate\.
+Don't power off or restart the device during this time\.

 **To start the file interface**

 1. Run the `snowballEdge describe-device` command to get the list of network interface IDs\.
 For more information on this command, see [Getting Device Status](using-client-commands.md#client-status)\.